 Farmland Retirement's Impact on Rural Growth

 Conventional wisdom holds that efforts to protect natural resources and the environment affect resource-related jobs, and consequently the economies of nearby communities.
-Recent ERS analysis of the impact of the Nation’s largest farmland retirement program—the Conservation Reserve Program—on rural economic growth suggests otherwise.
+Recent ERS analysis of the impact of the Nation’s largest farmland retirement program— the Conservation Reserve Program— on rural economic growth suggests otherwise.

 The Conservation Reserve Program (CRP) aims to reduce soil erosion, improve air and water quality, enhance wildlife habitat, preserve the productive capacity of the Nation’s farmland, and support farm income by taking land out of production for 10-15 years and putting it into conservation uses.
-Landowners and farm operators have voluntarily enrolled approximately 35 million acres of highly erodible and environmentally sensitive farmland in the program.
+Landowners and farm operators have voluntarily enrolled over 35 million acres of highly erodible and environmentally sensitive farmland in the program.
 In return for planting qualifying land to grasses, trees, and other protective vegetative cover, enrollees receive an annual rental payment, are reimbursed for roughly half the cost of establishing approved ground cover, and may be eligible for other incentive and maintenance payments.
 The program provides a stable source of income to participants and produces a wide range of environmental benefits.
 But by retiring farmland, it also reduces local demand for farm inputs, marketing services, and labor.
 To limit the local economic impact of taking land out of production, no more than 25 percent of a county’s cropland can normally be enrolled in the CRP without formal approval to exceed this cap.
 Nonetheless, the program is often blamed for the loss of farm-related jobs and the depopulation of nearby communities that provide agricultural and retail services.

 ERS analyses of CRP enrollment patterns and employment/population trends indicate that high levels of CRP enrollment tend to reduce local job growth by a small but statistically significant amount in the years immediately following cropland retirement.
 Farm and farm-related employment is likely to decline as farmland is taken out of production.
 Over time, however, local economies adjust to changing business opportunities, and employment trends return to levels typical of similar areas with little or no CRP enrollment.
 In addition, nonfarm output and employment may increase due to CRP’s impact on farm household income and the CRP-enhanced recreational opportunities created.
 Contrary to popular belief, no statistically significant evidence was found that CRP results in a systematic loss of population, even among counties with high enrollments.
 Thus, the conservation benefits attributable to the CRP do not appear to come at the expense of a permanent slowdown of local job growth or to systematically threaten the survival of rural counties.